 Crop Rotation Group

-In spring and summer, feed with a high nitrogen organic fertiliser.
-Fertilize more if you see yellowing leaves.
+In spring, summer and autumn feed with a high nitrogen organic fertiliser.
+Fertilise more if you see yellowing leaves.

 Single Plants: 60cm (1' 11") each way (minimum)